mansong/javascripting/exercises/objects/QUIZ.md

 ## The challenge:

-Create a file named `objects.js`.

-In that file, define a variable named `pizza` like this:
+In the file, define a variable named `pizza` like this:

 ```js
 var pizza = {